makeabilitylab/physcomp/arduino/buttons.md

 Warning: Do **not** do this.
 When the switch closes, a short circuit occurs, which could damage your microcontroller or Arduino.
 {: .fs-1 }

 And you're on the right track.
 Now, when the switch is open, the digital input pin is in a known voltage state—it reads 0V.
-But when we press the button, a short circuit occurs (which is not good!). <!-- TODO: expand on why short circuits are bad? -->
+But what happens when we actually press the button?
+Oh no, a short circuit occurs!
+This could damage your microcontroller and/or Arduino! <!-- TODO: expand on why short circuits are bad? -->

 ![Animation showing a button circuit without a pull-down resistor causing a short when the button is pressed](assets/movies/Arduino_Button_SchematicsAndDiagrams_PullDownResistorWalkthrough_Animation-ShortCircuit-Optimized.gif)
+Animation showing the effect of adding `GND` without a resistor.
+A short circuit!
+{: .fs-1 }

-So, what to do?
-Pull-down resistors to the rescue!
+So, what to do? **Pull-down resistors** to the rescue!

 ### Pull-down resistors

-We can add in what's called a **pull-down resistor** before the GND connection, which prevents short circuits when the switch is closed while still biasing the pin to 0V when the switch is open.
+To solve this problem, we can add in what's called a **pull-down resistor** before the GND connection, which prevents short circuits when the switch is closed while still biasing the pin to 0V when the switch is open.
 Typically, this pull-down resistor value is 10KΩ, which is also what the official [Arduino documentation recommends](https://www.arduino.cc/en/Tutorial/DigitalPins).

 ![Circuit diagram showing a correct pull-down resistor circuit with the 5V connection then the digital input pin then a 10K resistor then GND](assets/images/ArduinoUno_Button_SchematicAndDiagram_PullDownResistor.png)
 The pull-down resistor is quite large: 10,000Ω (10KΩ) {: .fs-1 }

-Here's an animation of the full circuit working:
+Here's an animation showing how a pull-down resistor configuration works:

 ![Animation showing the correct operation of digital input with a pull-down resistor configuration](assets/movies/Arduino_Button_SchematicsAndDiagrams_PullDownResistorWalkthrough_Animation-PullDownResistor-Optimized.gif)

 ### Pull-up resistors

-So, what's a pull-up resistor then?
+So, what's a **pull-up resistor** then?
 With a **pull-down resistor** configuration, the input pin is biased to GND when the circuit is in an open state.
 With a **pull-up resistor** configuration, the resistor moves from the GND side of the circuit to the 5V side and logic is flipped: the input pin is "pulled up" to $$V_{CC}$$ when the switch is open and goes to GND when the switch is closed.

 <!-- TODO: insert pull-up resistor animation -->